Written by Editorial Team

 If you do end up taking your vitamins twice a day by mistake, it will not cause any harm.
 However, regular consumption thinking that it is good to take more vitamins can harm you and your baby adversely.
 It is only on the advice and recommendation of your doctor that you should be consuming prenatal vitamins, and only in the recommended amounts.

 If yours is a planned pregnancy, go for a pre-conception check-up and your doctor will assess what prenatal vitamins should you start consuming.
 It is suggested that you see a doctor 3 months before conceiving, and thus start taking prenatal vitamins.
 Regular antenatal checkups will also ensure that any lack of nutrition is in the attention of the doctor and can be dealt with immediately.

 Some of the most important and common vitamins and minerals that are beneficial to pregnant women are listed below:

-- Iron: The deficiency of iron in pregnant women may lead to anemia, thereby leading to low birth weight of the infant.
-Red meat, lentils, beans, fish, dried fruits, and nuts contain a good amount of iron and should be taken by pregnant women to ensure proper nourishment.
+The deficiency of iron in pregnant women may lead to anemia, thereby leading to the low birth weight of the infant.
+Red meat, lentils, beans, fish, dried fruits, and nuts contain a good amount of iron.
+These foods in the pregnancy diet ensure proper nourishment.
 Foods containing peanuts like peanut butter are also a good source of iron and can be included in the diet provided you are not allergic to them

-- Vitamin B-12: Essentially found in animal products like eggs, dairy, and meats, a vegetarian pregnant woman may be recommended a supplement.
-Vitamin B-12 has been found to play a key role in the neuro-development of a fetus
+Essentially found in animal products like eggs, dairy, and meats, a vegetarian pregnant woman may be recommended a supplement.
+Vitamin B-12 has been found to play a key role in the Neuro-development of a fetus

 An expecting mother should always remember that her baby’s health depends on her being healthy.
 So, a proper diet and intake of necessary supplements as advised by your gynecologist will ensure a smooth pregnancy and safe delivery.